Shopping & Local Centres Supplementary Planning Document (SPD)

 - Define the boundaries of each local centre in Birmingham's hierarchy of shopping centres

 - Define the primary shopping area, where the main retail uses are concentrated

 - Set out policies to maintain the primary retail function of the centres.

 A draft document was published for consultation in November 2011.
-A summary of the comments received, and how the document changed as a result, is contained in the consultation statement below.
+A summary of the comments received, and how the document changed as a result, is contained in the consultation statement below

-We considered the comments received and the SPD was adopted on 5th March 2012.
+The SPD was adopted on 5th March 2012.
 A copy of the formal adoption statement is below along with the final version of the document.

 While we were producing this SPD, we carried out a Sustainability Appraisal to ensure any potential social, economic or environmental impacts of the document were mitigated against.